1422632844/GAN-model-extraction-attack/README.md

 ```
 ### Acknowledgement
 This code is implemented based on https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix, https://github.com/ArchipLab-LinfengZhang/wkd-datasets, and https://github.com/google-research/sam.
 For more details, you can check their GitHub project page.

+## References
+If you find the code useful for your research, please consider citing
+‘’‘
+’‘’